Manaslu 8163M vs Cho Oyu 8201M vs G2 8035M - Namas Adventure

 Pros

 On the mountain itself, Cho Oyu is hard to beat as a first 8,000er.
 The standard northwest ridge from Tibet is generally considered less technical and more straightforward than Manaslu or the bigger Karakoram peaks.
-Logistics are also efficient once access is granted: teams can typically drive to Chinese Base Camp and move loads higher with caravan support.
+Logistics are also efficient once access is granted: teams can typically drive to Chinese Base Camp and move loads higher with yak caravan support.

 Cons